 Can assist staff with mailings, updating supply lists, assembling and cataloging class supplies; some phone follow up work, online database name entry, and clip filings, and other administrative office work in Continuing Education, Communications, or Development.
 Some computer skills preferred.
 (Monday–Friday; 10:00 a.m.–4:30 p.m.)

-Assist education staff with garden maintenance in the Children's Garden, Discovery Garden, and Education Greenhouses year round.
-Projects may include planting, transplanting, watering, weeding, and other related garden tasks.
+Assist Education staff with garden maintenance in the Children’s Garden and education greenhouse year-round.
+Hands-on horticulture projects may include planting, transplanting, watering, weeding, and other garden tasks.

 Corporate groups have the opportunity to volunteer at the Garden through our Corporate Membership Program.
 Volunteering at BBG is a great team building exercise for your employees and helps us keep the Garden beautiful.
 Not a Corporate Member?
 Visit Corporate Partnership.

 Discovery Garden Docents